 In terms of price and durability, spincasts are much more in the affordable range than the baitcasters.
 Although the newer models of spincasts provide a robust construction, most of the models still are made up of plastic and are not that durable.

-Baitcasts on the other hand are higher in price and their complex structure provides a durable reel which can last a while.
+Baitcasts on the other hand are higher in price and their complex structure provides a durable reel that can last a while.